 Rendering plays a vital role in environmental sustainability worldwide, and animal rendering statistics indicate that the industry is critical to the modern economy.
 The North American Renderers’ Association (NARA) focuses on providing resources and education, so industry members and the public understand rendering’s value in today’s society.

 However, the facts about agricultural and animal rendering can speak for themselves.
 Take a look at these rendering statistics on how the industry meets vital environmental and food resourcing needs today.

 1. Rendering Is Recycling

-Rendering is the cooking and drying of meat and/or other animal by-products not used for human consumption in order to recover fats and proteins.
-The process reuses materials that would otherwise be discarded and repurposes them for various applications, such as fuel and livestock feed.
+Rendering is the process of cooking and dryingmeat and/or other animal by-products not used for human consumption in order to recover fats and proteins.
+It reuses materials that would otherwise be discarded and repurposes them for various applications, such as fuel and livestock feed.
 It’s a highly sustainable solution to food waste, recycling meat processing leftovers for other essential uses, and saving landfill space.

 The US rendering industry accounts for $10 billion in annual economic activity across the country, including rural America.
 It’s a vital part of the economy today, supporting a wide range of supply needs to meet consumer demand sustainably.

 2. The Surprise Contributions of Rendering

 An animal rendering fact you may find surprising is that people use rendered animal products every day in soaps, paints, varnishes, lubricants, caulking compounds, candles, cleaners, paints, polishes, rubber products, plastics, fertilizers, and even explosives.
 Many people just do not realize how many ways these products made with rendered goods can be valuable for other applications.
 Renderers use materials such as fats, proteins, and oils to create all these products consumers need in everyday life.